girishtulabandu/One_line_PythonPrograms/README.md

 This repository holds simple/complex pyhton programs that can be written in single line.

 # Contribution Guidelines
-  * Kindly check the repository before making PR to avoid duplicate programs
+  * Kindly check the repository and active PR's before making PR to avoid duplicate programs
   * Avoid very basic progams like printing "hello world", additons, substracitons etc..
   * Do not hardcode any variables
   * Your script file should contain only two lines.